Day 252 · Wednesday, September 9

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 252, A Peace That Guards.
+This is By God's Call — day 252, Disciplined, Not Destroyed.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.